APTrust/userguide/docs/bagging/index.md

 !!! warning "A note on storage options"
     When you update an existing bag, APTrust will apply Storage-Option of the original version to the new version, even if the new version's Storage-Option tag explicitly specifies something different.
 This is to prevent the proliferation of multiple different versions of an object across multiple storage areas.
 If you want to change the Storage-Option of an existing object, you must delete it and then re-ingest it with the new option.

+## Multipart bags

+You may split a single large bag into a number of smaller bags by using the naming convention `institution_identifier.bag_identifier.b###.of###`.
+That is, you append `.bag01.of16`, `.bag02.of16`, etc. to the end of the bag name of each bag in the group.

+Upon ingest, APTrust will treat all of the contents of all of the bags as part of a single intellectual object.
+Thus, the contents of `test.edu/photos.bag01.of03.tar`, `test.edu/photos.bag02.of03.tar`, and `test.edu/photos.bag03.of03.tar` would all be collected into a single intellectual object called `test.edu/photos`.

+Because APTrust re-bags files for restoration, the bags returned by a restoration request will not match the bags you originally submitted, but all of the payload files will be present.

+Generic Files in APTrust are referenced by their URI, which is the original filepath relative to the bag.
+File and folder names should be unique across multi-part bags to make sure all items are processed and not treated as a file update.

+## Versioning

+APTrust does not currently support versioning.
+When you upload new versions of existing files, APTrust overwrites the old version with the new.
+See [Updates](../preservation/updates.md) for details.

+If you want to keep multiple versions of a bag or file, append a version number or timestamp to the end of the bag or file name.
+For example, `test.edu/bag_of_photos` and `test.edu/bag_of_photos.v2` will be stored as separate objects, and files from the second version will not overwrite files from the first.

 ## BTR BagIt Profile